-- Preview Email Newsletter

 There will be a reception to meet the artist from 5-6 p.m.
 March 31 in the gallery.

-Strause said her more PR
+Strause said her work is rooted in in memory, lived experience, and more PR

 Students invited to submit abstracts for PennWest research events (10)